Which of the Following Statements Regarding Hazardous Materials Is Correct?

 - Physical Hazards: Flammable liquids, such as gasoline, require special storage to prevent fires, while compressed gases may rupture containers if exposed to heat.

 Understanding these properties ensures that safety measures are suited to the specific risks posed by each material.
-As an example, the Occupational Safety and Health Administration (OSHA) mandates that employers provide Safety Data Sheets (SDS) for all hazardous chemicals, detailing their properties, hazards, and safe handling practices Not complicated — just consistent..
+Take this: the Occupational Safety and Health Administration (OSHA) mandates that employers provide Safety Data Sheets (SDS) for all hazardous chemicals, detailing their properties, hazards, and safe handling practices Simple, but easy to overlook..

 Practical Applications in Real-World Settings